SliTaz-official/hackdorte-artwork/README.md

 # hackdorte-artwork

-SliTaz artwork by Leonardo Laporte aka Hackdorte
+These nice wallpapers and desktop themes are created by Leonardo Laporte about 2015-2016.

+License set by author is Public Domain.